jackdomleo7/jackdomleo.dev/content/blog/2020/learning-neumorphic-design.md

 ---
 title: Learning Neumorphic Design
 description: The awesome design trend that never took off!
-I've become fascinated with neumorphic design and wanted to share my opinion.
+What are the fundamentals to neumorphic design?
 date: 2020-05-27
 containsCodePen: true
 hashtags: ['Neumorphic', 'WebDesign', 'CSS']
 ---

+## What is neumorphic design?

 Neumorphic design is a combination of skeuomorphic design and flat design.
 It gives a soft UI vibe with a 3D, nearly-realistic style by cleverly and carefully combining background colours, gradients, shapes, rounded edges and shadows.
-The design trend is made to feel like the elements are being pushed through and/or out of the page.
+The design trend is made to feel like the elements are being pushed through and/or out of the page while being one with the background.

 <figure>
   <img src="/blog/learning-neumorphic-design/music-player.png" alt="Neumorphic music player" />
-  <figcaption>Neumorphic music player by Jack Domleo on CodePen</figcaption>
+  <figcaption>Neumorphic music player by Jack Domleo on CodePen https://codepen.io/JackDomleo/pen/GRpaNGp</figcaption>
 </figure>

-If I could sum up neumorphic design in a few words:
+Summarise neumorphic design in a few words:
 - Soft
 - Rounded
 - Smooth
 - Futuristic
+- Modern
-- Anti-WCAG
+- Anti-accessible

+## Learning neumorphism

 Learning neumorphism was quite difficult for me to begin with because I don't see myself as very design-minded (yet).
 I really struggled to get the CSS `box-shadow` looking right.
 When I first came across neumorphic design, I was instantly hooked; I was searching [neumorphic on CodePen](https://codepen.io/search/pens?q=neumorphic), I was searching [neumorphic on Google](https://www.google.com/search?q=neumorphic) and was reading many articles on the topic.
-Here's what you need to know to get started:
+I find the UI for neumorphic so inviting to learn and is definitely a skill and front-end developer or designer should learn at some point in their career.
+Here is what you need to know to get started:

 ## Themes

+Neumorphic design has many themes to consider, I have listed some of the primary theme to kick start your design.

 ### Font

 A theme of neumorphic design is <em>roundness</em>, so you should probably consider choosing a font with rounded letters.
+A rounded font will give your UI the **soft** vibe that comes with neumorphic design, rather than a sharp vibe.
 To further explain this, I created a simple CodePen below:

 <p class="codepen" data-height="450" data-theme-id="39164" data-default-tab="result" data-user="JackDomleo" data-slug-hash="dyYEdPg" data-pen-title="Choosing a neumorphic font-family">
   <span>See the Pen <a href="https://codepen.io/JackDomleo/pen/dyYEdPg">
   Choosing a neumorphic font-family</a> by Jack Domleo (<a href="https://codepen.io/JackDomleo">@JackDomleo</a>) on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-A rounded font will give your UI the **soft** vibe that comes with neumorphic design, rather than a sharp vibe.

 ### Sizing